Thervampire/learngit/readme.txt

 Git tracks changes of files.
 I love China.

-Greating a new branch is qusk!

 Greaing a new branch is good!

+Greating a new branch is quick&simple!

 AAAAA